 This is an academic program and students are expected to enroll in a full-time course load.
 Failure to participate in the academic coursework may result in dismissal from the program.
 Students are encouraged to make the most of their classroom learning as it will enhance understanding of all the local area has to offer.

-On arriving in London, Students will attend a 2-day orientation program consisting of orientation meeting with AIFS staff, workshops on cultural differences, safety/security and travel.
-Students will receive an information packet to including a comprehensive student handbook and local area information.
+On arriving in London, you will attend a two-day orientation program consisting of an orientation meeting with AIFS staff, workshops on cultural differences, safety/security, and travel.
+You will receive an information packet including a comprehensive student handbook and local area information.
 There will be a welcome reception and a half-day sightseeing tour of London by private coach with the services of a professional guide.

-The AIFS staff will keep students informed about various cultural and social events in London and help students make individual plans that compliment academic interests.
+The AIFS staff will keep you informed about various cultural and social events in London and help you make individual plans that compliment your academic interests.
 AIFS staff also organizes a cultural program of evening theater events and day-long excursions to places of interest outside London.
-Students pay an additional fee for some activities, but they are considerably subsidized by the program fee.
-The subsidized cultural program of events include 5 Friday day trips (to Oxford, Stonehenge and Salisbury, Bath, Brighton and Stratford-upon-Avon) 4 theatre events, a football or rugby match and a walking tour.
+You pay an additional fee for some activities, but they are considerably subsidized by the program fee.
+The subsidized cultural program of events include five Friday day-trips (to Oxford, Stonehenge and Salisbury, Bath, Brighton and Stratford-upon-Avon), four theater events, a football or rugby match, and a walking tour.

 OPTIONAL SCOTLAND EXCURSION

-An optional 4-day, 3-night excursion to Scotland will be offered for a supplemental fee of $595 per participant.
+An optional four-day, three-night excursion to Scotland will be offered for a supplemental fee of $595 per participant.

-- a round-trip train ticket between London and Edinburgh
+- Round-trip train ticket between London and Edinburgh

-- 3 nights hostel accommodation with breakfast included (1 night in Edinburgh, 1 night in Loch Ness, 1 night on the Isle of Skye)
+- Three nights hostel accommodation with breakfast included (one night in Edinburgh, one night in Loch Ness, one night on the Isle of Skye)

-- a 3-day guided bus tour to the highlands and islands of Scotland
+- Three-day guided bus tour to the highlands and islands of Scotland

-- the services of an AIFS staff member throughout the excursion.
+- Services of an AIFS staff member throughout the excursion

 COSTS: $7, 595